October 17, 2020 01:05 PM | by Salma Khattab

 Candles with essential oils:

-1. Carry on the same steps in the previous recipe (from a to d) to create the main candle wax.
+1. Carry on the same steps in the previous recipe to create the main candle wax.

-2. This time, add about 40-50 drops of Thieves Essential Oil to the melted wax.
-It is an amazing antibacterial oil that will add a delicious fall scent to your candle.
+2. This time, add about 40-50 drops of essential oil to the melted wax.

 3. Pour carefully into a clean jar and let solidify overnight or in the fridge.

-Repeat steps 1 to 4 in the first recipe then add vanilla essential oil and some dry flowers e.g Lavender buds in the mixture, then let solidify.
+Repeat steps 1 to 4 in the first recipe then add vanilla essential oil and some dried flowers, like Lavender in the mixture, then let solidify.

-Finally, cut the excess part of the wick and enjoy your home-made cozy vibes and smells!
+Finally, cut the excess part of the wick and enjoy your homemade cozy smell and vibe!

 Looking for another creative DIY?
 We've got a ton here!